feklee/MultiTrans/README.md

     connection as well as the FTDI on the Arduino that should be monitored.
 The green lights should flash in sync at least once at the very beginning.

+Synchronization is not strictly necessary for the test to run.
+It is there to test the rare case that all Arduinos are transmitting in exactly the same moment.

 License
 =======